Jimi Valley: Population

 The total population of Jimi District was 71,379 at the time of the 2011 census, although exact numbers are difficult to determine due to inhabitants' isolation and rural lifestyle.
 The population growth rate is estimated to be around 5.6%.

 Education

-The first schools established in the Jimi Valley were all Christian schools, mostly run by the Lutheran Church, Catholic Church, and Anglican Church.
+The first schools established in the Jimi Valley were all Christian schools, mostly run by the Lutheran Church, Catholic Church, Nazarene Church, and Anglican Church.

 Jimi has a handful of primary and secondary schools.
 Jimi High School, serving the Kol subdistrict of Upper Jimi, was upgraded to secondary school status in 2019.
 The other two high school establishments are Kauil High School and Koinambe High School, serving the Middle Jimi and Lower Jimi districts respectively.

 Health

 Many health centers and aid posts are built and operated by churches.
 Tabibuga Health Centre is managed and operated by the National Department of Health.
 Koinambe Health Centre is run and operated by the Anglican Church, while the Evangelical Brotherhood Church (EBC), Nazarene, and Catholic Churches establish and manage other aid posts in the district.
 Medical care for residents of the area can be quite limited at times due to insufficient road infrastructure.